mitchcieminski/studentgovernment/student_government_bylaws.md

 As the definition, function, and communication pathways of the Specialized Representatives are to be discovered during the first year of this document’s existence (2015-2016 school year), [Article 2, Section 3](https://github.com/olin/studentgovernment/blob/master/student_government_bylaws.md#section-3-specialized-representatives) must be amended before the Spring Elections of 2016.

 #### Section 4.
-Class Representatives.
+Community Representatives.

-There will be five Class Representatives who will represent their respective graduating classes.
-Each Class Representative will:
+There will be five Community Representatives who will represent their respective student communities.
+A student community is a group of students who joined Olin in the same year.
+Communities will usually be referred to by the year they joined Olin, but for the sake of these By-Laws, the four largest communities will be referred to with ordinal numbers from first to fourth where the First Community will have attended Olin for one year by the end of the school year and the Fourth Community will have attended Olin for four years by the end of the school year.

+There will be one Community Representative for each of the four largest communities currently enrolled at Olin except for the First Community which will have two Community Representatives as this community would otherwise be under-represented on the Council because of the elections schedule.
+Current students not in one of the four largest communities will be represented by the Community Representative for the community nearest by year of entrance to their own.

+Each Community Representative will:

-1. actively solicit feedback from their respective class to identify issues of concern and potential areas of improvement of student life that could be addressed by the Council,
+1. actively solicit feedback from their respective community to identify issues of concern and potential areas of improvement of student life that could be addressed by the Council,
-2. keep in touch with their class to better advise the Student Government and the Council of the interests, wishes, and feelings of their class, and
+2. keep in touch with their community to better advise the Student Government and the Council of the interests, wishes, and feelings of their community, and
-3. participate in the organization of class events, and/or the allocation of their Class Events Fund.
+3. participate in the organization of communnity events, and/or the allocation of their Community Events Fund.

-Each class will have one class representative, except for the First Year Class, which will have two representatives, as this class would otherwise be under-represented on the Council.

 #### Section 5.
 Meetings.